Siân Thomas

-Siân Thomas (born 20 September 1953) is a British actress who trained at the Central School of Speech and Drama.
-She is known both for her work on stage and for her television and film appearances such as Harry Potter and the Order of the Phoenix in which she played Amelia Bones.
+Siân Thomas (born 20 September 1953) is a British actress who is known both for her work on stage and for her television and film appearances such as Harry Potter and the Order of the Phoenix in which she played Amelia Bones.
 Her voice is known to listeners both for her poetry readings on Radio 3 and for her audiobooks.